Back to All Events

 P6: Cooperation among Cooperatives Workshop #1

-With over 240 stores serving 1.3 million members, consumer food co-ops recorded $2.8 billion in combined annual sales, driven by strong local (23% of sales) and organic (38% of sales) sourcing.
-Jessica Armbrust, Jeff Bessmer, and Sam McCormick are the great leaders of 3 food co-ops (East Aurora and Greenstar in upstate NY and Assabet in Eastern Mass.) that Equal Exchange reached out to in 2025 to build deeper partnerships.
-Jess, Jeff, and Sam will share their analysis of where the food co-op movement is at and their visions for the next period.
+Jessica Armbrust and Sam McCormick are the great leaders of two food co-ops (East Aurora in upstate NY and Assabet in Eastern Mass.) that Equal Exchange reached out to in 2025 to build deeper partnerships.
+Jess and Sam will share their analysis of where the food co-op movement is at and their visions for the next period.

 P6: Cooperation among Cooperatives Workshop #2

-Presented by Dan Gillotte, Greenbelt Coop; Rochelle Prunty, River Valley Coop; James Watts, Weaver Street Market
+Presented by Dan Gillotte, Greenbelt Co-op; Rochelle Prunty, River Valley Co-op; James Watts, Weaver Street Market

 Equal Exchange and the Midterm Elections